Daydreamer-riri/vite-react-ssg/docs/src/pages/docs/API.md

 In production, the `loader` will only be executed at build time, and the data will be fetched by the manifest generated at build time during the browser navigations .

-In the development environment, the `loader` also runs only on the server.It provides data to the HTML during initial server rendering, and during browser route navigations , it makes calls to the server by initiating a fetch on the service.
+In the development environment, the `loader` also runs only on the server.It provides data to the HTML during initial server rendering, and during browser route navigations, it makes calls to the server by initiating a fetch on the service.

 ```tsx
 import { useLoaderData } from 'react-router-dom'